soniah/polidor/README.md

 * the configuration file is read in
 * the storage directory is walked using filepath.Walk()
-* to prevent the program taking too long, a channel named `timeout` is used
+* to prevent the program from taking too long, a channel named `timeout` is used
 * the `polidor` library provides various directory parsing functions

 ## Tests

 Tests are run using Travis https://travis-ci.org/soniah/polidor.
-The can also be run by:
+They can also be run by:

     % go test